Translation: "From the inconvenience."

 Concerning something that originates from outward causes; additional; adventitious: Chuck's parents wondered if his bad behavior was advenient or was a flaw in his personality. or character.

-1. In the ecclesiastical calendar, the season immediately preceding the festival of the Nativity: The family looked for to the time of Advent which included the four preceding Sundays.
+1. In the ecclesiastical calendar, the season immediately preceding the festival of the Nativity: The family looked forward to the time of Advent which included the four preceding Sundays.

 2. The coming of the Lord Jesus Christ as Saviour of the world; the Incarnation: The Advent refers to the expected Second Coming as the Judge, and the Coming of the Holy Spirit, as at Pentecost.